yoianhuang/ece298a/docs/info.md

 ## How to test

-Explain how to use your project: you test it
+Explain how to use your project: you test it you

 ## External hardware